 I was stronger than before and because we were moving slower I felt excited to go again.
 It was a great feeling to reach Lava Tower this time.
-I cried a little as this was the first big hurdle I needed to get over.
-I sat in the tent as we were served amazing soup and full hot lunch by Amani, Shabani and Omar.
+When I arrived there, I cried a little, as this was the first big hurdle for me.
+Amani, Shabani and Omar then served us a hot lunch and delicious soup in the mess tent.
 I could see people outside eating out of a plastic bag in the cold and glad to get getting proper nutritious food into me.

 The whole team made it, nobody was sick.
 There were a few headaches and some people didn’t feel like eating much but this would be normal at 15,000 feet above sea level.

 We all arrived into Baranco camp at 3:30pm to the team singing and dancing and I felt amazing.
 I had not remembered the ground cell trees or the amazing beauty of this special valley.
-I was excited to be back in Baranco camp.
+It was very exciting to be back in Baranco camp.
 I felt horrible the last time I was here.
 This time I felt great, no dizziness, vomiting or headache.

 Now the climb was on.
 The whole team were excited about climbing the Baranco wall.
 I was nervous as we approached the bottom but there is nothing to worry about.
 There are only a couple of sections where you have to down climb and most of the wall was walking.
 Steeper walking but really manageable.

 I was really enjoying the trip now as we now had another night at Karanga camp at 13,156 feet before going higher on the mountain.
-I remember on the first trip, we were meant to be going from Baranco camp to Barafu camp in one day and then going to the summit that night.
-How stupid was that, we had no idea what we were getting ourselves in for.
-It can be done no doubt but only 2 people out of 8 made it to the summit on the last miserable trip.
+On my first attempt, the plan was to go from Baranco camp to Barafu camp in one day.
+Then go to the summit that night.
+How stupid was that.
+We had no idea what we were getting ourselves in for.
+No doubt it can be done, but only 2 people out of 8 in my group made it to the summit on the last miserable trip.

 This time I was enjoying the whole experience.
 I was getting to know the amazing staff and their stories.
 We were in big tents with nice food and really learning more about the mountain and what I originally wanted from the whole experience.

-I was on new ground as we moved to high camp, Barafu camp at 15,255 feet.
+As we moved to high camp at 15,255 feet, I knew I would be reaching new heights.
 We were moving slowly, taking our time and putting ourselves into high camp as easy as possible.
-We had Moses and Saide and Athumani leading the pace and it was perfect.
+Moses, Saide and Athumani were leading the pace and it was perfect.
 We arrived into Barafu camp at 11:30am and gave us 2 hours to relax, set up our tent and then have a full Dinner at 1:30pm we would then have time to rest and prepare for the summit attempt.
 I took some Ibuprofen and fell asleep and woke at 10:30pm to start hydrating.

 It was so nice to see light appear on the horizon.
 The team lead by Athumani were all making great progress up to Stella point.
 It was hard work trying to stay positive but we were all doing great and our guides were very encouraging.